davegutz/myStateOfCharge/SOC_Photon/README.md

   13. The 'Talk' function should let the user test a lot of stuff.
 The biggest short coming is that it is a little quirky.
 For example, resetting the Photon or doing any number of things sometimes requires the filters to be initialized differently, e.g. initialize to input rather than tending toward initializing to 0.
 The initialization was optimized for installed use.
 So the user needs to get used to rationalizing the initialization behavior they see when testing.
 They can wait for the system to settle, sometimes 5 minutes.
 They can run Talk('Rs') to attempt a software filter reset - won't help if the test draws a steady current after reset/reboot.
   14. Inject hardware current signal for testing purposes.
 This may be implemented by reconnecting the shunt input wires to a PWM signal from the Photon.
   15. The PWM signal for injecting test signals should run at 60 Hz to better mimic the 60 Hz behavior of the inverter when installed and test the hardware AAF filters, (RC=2*pi, 1 Hz -3dB bandwidth).
+  16. There shall be a built-in model to test logic and perform regression tests.
+The EKF in MyBatt needs a realistic response on current to voltage to work properly (H and hx assume a system).
+The built-in model must properly represent behavior onto and off of limits of saturation and 0.
+  17. The Battery Monitor will not properly predict saturation and low shutoff.
+It doesn't need to.
+The prime requirement is to count Coulombs and reset the counter when saturated.
+The detection of saturation may be crude but always work - this will result in saturation being declared at too low voltage which is conservative, in that the logic will display a state of charge that is lower than actual.
+  18. The Battery Model used for testing shall implement a current cutback as saturation is neared, to rougly model the BMS in the actual system.
+  19. The Battery Monitor shall implement a predicted loss of capacity with temperature.
+The Battery Model does not need to implement this but should anyway.
+  20. The Battery Model shall be scaleable using Talk for capacity.
+The Battery Monitor will have a nominal size and it is ok to recompile for different sizes.
+  21. The Battery Model Coulomb Counting algorithm shall be implemented with separate logic to avoid the problem of logic changes confounding regression test.
+  22. The Talk function shall have a method Talk('RR') that resets all logic to installed configuration.
+  23. The default values of sensor signal biases should remain as default values in logic.
+  24. Power loss and resets (both hard and soft) must not affect long term Coulomb counting.
+This may result in adding a button-cell battery to the VBAT terminal of Photon and using 'retained' SRAM data for critical states in the logic.
+It would be nice if loss and resets did not affect Battery Model and testing too.
+  25. 'soc' shall be current charge 'q' divided by current capacity 'q_capacity' that reflects changes with temperature.
+  26. Coulomb counting shall simultaneously track temperature changes to keep aligned with capacity estimates.
+  27. 'SOC' shall be current charge 'q' at the instant temperature divided by rated capacity at rated temperature.

 ## Implementation Notes